Dholeabhishek/Dholeabhishek/README.md

 <h1>Abhishek Dhole</h3>

-<h3>Experienced Manual & Automation Tester | Java Developer  ⚡</h3>
+<h3>Experienced Manual & Automation Tester  ⚡</h3>

-Dedicated to delivering high-quality software through rigorous manual testing and efficient automation solutions.
-Skilled in Java programming for automation scripts and proficient in various test automation tools.
-Passionate about improving software quality, optimizing testing processes, and collaborating with development teams to ensure seamless product delivery.
+Detail-oriented QA professional with expertise in both manual and automation testing.
+Proficient in Java for writing robust automation scripts and hands-on experience with tools like Selenium, TestNG, Cucumber, Maven, Jenkins, Git, Allure, and ExtentReports.
+Skilled in test case design, defect tracking, and API testing using Postman and REST Assured.
+Passionate about delivering high-quality software, improving testing efficiency, and working closely with cross-functional teams in Agile environments to ensure smooth and timely product releases.

 # Tools and Technologies